 REPRESENTATIVE RESULTS:

-When the protocol is followed, the data for each network architecture should be similar to the followings.
+When the protocol is followed, the data for each network architecture should be similar to the following.
 For TensorBox, it outputs a bounding box around the object of interest.
 In our example, we used videos from a food pellet reaching task, and labeled the right paws to track their movement.
 As seen in Figure-1, the right paw can be detected in different positions in both the front view and side view cameras.
 After post-processing with camera calibration, 3D trajectories of the reach can be obtained (Figure-1B).

 In Yolov3, as there are multiple objects, the output is also multiple bounding boxes.
 As seen in Figure-2B, there are multiple bounding boxes around the objects of interest.
 These can be parts of the body.